Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Results

 The bottom left panel of \autoref{fig:fig1} shows the relative fractions of red, green, and blue galaxies as functions of $d_{\mathrm{f}}$.
 A strong and monotonic environmental trend is evident.
 The red fraction decreases sharply with increasing distance from the filament spine, dropping from $\sim 0.6$ at $d_{\mathrm{f}} \lesssim 1~\mathrm{Mpc}$ to $\lesssim 0.1$ beyond $d_{\mathrm{f}} \sim 6$–$8~\mathrm{Mpc}$.
 Conversely, the blue fraction rises steadily with increasing $d_{\mathrm{f}}$, eventually dominating the population at $\gtrsim 0.75~\mathrm{Mpc} $.
 Similarly, the green fraction peaks at intermediate distances and remains comparatively stable over a broad range of $d_{\mathrm{f}}$.
 This behaviour demonstrates that proximity to filament spines is strongly associated with quenching.
-The monotonic decline of the red fraction with $d_{\mathrm{f}}$ suggests that filamentary environments regulate galaxy evolution in a systematic manner, likely through modulation of gas accretion and enhanced merger probabilities within the dynamically influential filament core.
+The monotonic decline of the red fraction with $d_f$ indicates that the physical processes operating within filamentary environments in the EAGLE simulation give rise to a systematic environmental dependence of galaxy populations, consistent with the modulation of gas accretion and merger histories within filament cores.